hermangroup/docs/masternodes/setup-ipfs.rst

    Default Directory: C:\Users\<yourusername>\.ipfs\

 Now when you start IPFS, the IPFS daemon will now connect to the Historia IPFS swarm when started.
+Don't start IPFS yet.

 Edit IPFS Config